recombinatrix/UA-memb-tutorial/readme.md

 Your readme file should be sufficiently detailed that another scientists (who does not know you and does not know what you intended to do) could sit down at your computer and replicate your work with only your readme file.
 Make sure your readme is good, because sometimes that scientist who does not know you, and does not know what you intended to do, will be you in the future, trying to figure out what you did six months ago!

-You need to make your own readme file while you work through this tutortial.  **Do not try to write your readme file after.
+You need to make your own readme file while you work through this tutortial.  **Do not try to write your readme file after you have finished.
 That way lies misery.**

-## Tutorial
+## The Tutorial
 ### Getting started

 Any simulation needs three things: